chrisant996/clink/docs/clink.md

 ### Auto-suggest

-Clink can suggest commands as you type, based on command history and completions.
+Clink can suggest command lines as you type, based on command history and completions.

 You can turn off automatic suggestions with <code>clink set <a href="#autosuggest_enable">autosuggest.enable</a> false</code>, or turn them on with <code>clink set autosuggest.enable true</code>.